garyhtou/blocks/README.md

 # A Collection of GitHub Blocks

->📣 To use these blocks, you must first have access to [GitHub Blocks](https://blocks.githubnext.com/).
+>📣 To use these blocks, you'll need access to [GitHub Blocks](https://blocks.githubnext.com/).

 ## 📋 Prisma Schema